himanshuraj001/Udacity_data_science_capstone/README.md

 ### File Descriptions
-There is a notebook available here to showcase work related to the above questions and wrangling process.
+There is a notebook available here where we work on our motivation and wrangling process.
 There is a csv file containing final dataset that is going to be feed for model training.

 ### Results